robomotic/awesome-guide-ai-safety/README.md

 ## Related Resources

 - [AI Safety Conferences](CONFERENCES.md) - A curated list of dedicated AI safety conferences and cybersecurity events with AI safety tracks
+- [Global AI Regulations and Legal Framework](AILAW.md) - A comprehensive map of AI regulations and legislation worldwide with focus on safety implications
 - [Contributing Guidelines](CONTRIBUTING.md) - Information on how to contribute to this repository

 ## Contributing